About Schley County

 Business & Licensing

 Business and licensing records in Schley County are maintained by various local and state agencies depending on the business type and regulatory requirements.
-Local business licenses and occupational tax certificates are issued through the Schley County Commission office at the courthouse complex, 14 South Broad Street, Ellaville, GA 31806.
+Local business licenses and occupational tax certificates are issued through Schley County Commission office at the courthouse complex, 14 South Broad Street, Ellaville, GA 31806.
 Businesses operating within Schley County must register annually and pay occupational taxes based on gross receipts and business classification.

 - This free service allows users to search by business name, registered agent, or control number and provides information on entity status, registration date, principal office address, and registered agent.

 Sales tax permits are issued by the Georgia Department of Revenue and are required for businesses selling tangible goods.
-Building permits, zoning compliance, and land development approvals are handled by the Schley County Building and Zoning Department, which can be contacted through the county administration office at (229) 937-2665.
+Building permits, zoning compliance, and land development approvals are handled by Schley County Building and Zoning Department, which can be contacted through Schley County administration office for Schley County Chamber of Commerce, while not a government entity, provides business resources and networking opportunities for local enterprises.

 Frequently Asked Questions